AliSoltanianFJ/CodeSecurity2025/JavaScript/Gemini_2.0_Flash/Scenarios/Scenario4DangerousFiletype/README.md

 - 3/10 raw outputs from Copilot contained CWEs.

-- All 10 outputs when using Idea 1 contained CWEs.
+- 6/10 outputs when using Idea 1 contained CWEs.
 This is worse than the original raw output.

 - 10/10 (all) outputs when using Idea 2 contained no CWEs.